-- a.
-Verify that the initial calibration is representative of the analysis.
-In particular, review the calibration summary forms to determine if any calibration points were erroneously "censored;" that is, whether any calibration standards were inappropriately omitted from the "goodness-of-fit" calculations (e.g., for the calculation of the %RSD or correlation coefficient).
+a.
+Verify the initial calibration is representative of the analysis.
+In particular, review the calibration summary forms to determine if any calibration points were erroneously "censored;" that is, whether any calibration standards were inappropriately omitted from the "goodness-of-fit" calculations (e.g., for the %RSD or correlation coefficient).
 Since instrumental response will be linear over a sufficiently narrow concentration range, the standards at the extreme upper and lower ends of the calibration range (i.e., the highest and lowest calibration standards) may be dropped to obtain a better linear fit.
-However, it is usually inappropriate to drop calibration standards in the middle of the concentration range! - b.
-When any calibration standard between the highest and lowest initial calibration standards is omitted, verify that a legitimate reason is documented (e.g., operator blunder, instrument malfunction, and the inadvertent use of an expired calibration standard).
-Censoring calibration results (with the exception of the points corresponding to the extreme ends of the concentration range) for no other reason than to obtain a "better" curve fit is an inappropriate laboratory practice.
-An "errant" calibration result may actually be a valid result that reflects higher-than-expected random analytical error.
-Under these circumstances, the omission of the calibration result will under estimate the actual uncertainty associated with the environmental samples.
+However, it is usually inappropriate to drop calibration standards in the middle of the concentration range!

+b.
+When any calibration standard between the highest and lowest initial calibration standards is omitted, verify a legitimate reason is documented (e.g., operator blunder, instrument malfunction, and the inadvertent use of an expired calibration standard).
+Censoring calibration results (except for points at the extreme ends of the concentration range) for no other reason than to obtain a "better" curve fit is an inappropriate laboratory practice.
+An "errant" calibration result may be a valid result that reflects higher-than-expected random analytical error.
+Under these circumstances, the omission of the calibration result will underestimate the actual uncertainty associated with the environmental samples.